Is a cash-out refinance a good idea?

 Generally, a cash-out refinance is worth it if you need cash and you can benefit from refinancing your existing loan.

-Many homeowners also use cash–out funds to make home improvements that increase the value of the property and net a bigger profit when they eventually sell.
-In this way, they see a great return on their refinance.
+Many homeowners also use cash-out funds to make home improvements that increase the value of the property and net a bigger profit when they eventually sell.
+In this way, they see a greater return on their refinance.

 Drawbacks of cash-out refinancing